 Taste: Gentle arrival with honeyed malt.
 Buttery biscuit.
 Lemon cake.
 Crisp apples and lemon juice.
 Cinnamon and a little oaky depth with mixed peppercorns before a dry slightly woody finish.

-Value for money: Not the most spectacular whisky I’ve ever come across but it’s perfectly adequate for the price.
+Thoughts: Not the most spectacular whisky I’ve ever come across but it’s perfectly adequate for the price.
 The higher bottling strength and lack of chill filtration have given the buyer more depth of flavour than they would get from many lower strength Speyside drams of a similar age.

 Checks all the boxes for an affordable introduction to the lighter side of the Speyside region and presents itself better than many branded malts of far greater fame.
 Uncomplicated but not dull, it’s budget-friendly, enjoyably drinkable whisky.